 Some of these products have “affiliate programs” which pay a referral fee.
 Some of these products don’t have affiliate programs.
 I try my best to mention products I think are useful.
 This is a judgment call on my part, and I try not to be swayed by the existence of an affiliate program.
 I expect that nobody would buy something solely because I mentioned it or included a link.
 I expect that you will use your own common sense on whether any product is something you want.

 Likewise, if you see a link to any other product on my Web site, there is a reasonable probability that I belong to an affiliate program.
 In some cases, I do.
 In others, I don’t.
 If you have any doubt at all, you should assume that I am an affiliate of the program.
 Again, if that bothers you, then open a fresh web browser window and find the product yourself using Google.
-That will make sure I won’t earn any money from your purchase.
+That will ensure I won’t earn any money from your purchase.

 Finally, in some cases, people have given me free copies of their book or product to test.
 If I think it’s useful to writers, I then may mention it on my site with a link.
 This doesn’t happen often, but it’s happened.
 It’s hard to remember exactly which products I’ve received free copies of, but I’m certain I’ve got a couple of free copies of books from people.
 I do remember that after I went through the free Simpleology 101 course and then bought the Simpleology 201 course and did a guest blog about it, the Simpleology guy noticed my guest blog post and gave me free copies of the other products he had, including Simpleology 301.